Artemether/lumefantrine (By mouth)

 How to Use This Medicine

-- Take this medicine with food, such as milk, infant formula, pudding, porridge, or broth.
+- Take this medicine with food, such as milk, pudding, or broth.
 Even if you do not feel hungry, try to eat because food helps your body absorb the medicine.

-- If you or your child is unable to swallow the tablet, crush the tablet and mix it with 1 or 2 teaspoons of water in a clean container.
-After swallowing the mixture, rinse the container with a bit more water and swallow that also.
-Follow with milk, infant formula, pudding, porridge, or broth.
+- You may crush the tablet if you have trouble swallowing it.
+Mix the crushed tablet with 1 or 2 teaspoons of water in a clean container.
+After you swallow the mixture, rinse the container with a bit more water and swallow that also.
+Follow with milk, pudding, or broth.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.